×

 Are there good restaurants in Taiwan?

 "One of the most popular restaurants in Taiwan is Din Tai Fung, a world-renowned chain of dumpling restaurants.
 Founded in Taipei in 1972, Din Tai Fung has become a global phenomenon, with locations in the United States, Japan, Singapore, and more.
 The restaurant is known for its delicious xiaolongbao, or soup dumplings, which are made with a thin, delicate wrapper and filled with a flavorful broth.
 Other popular dishes include pork buns, noodles, and fried rice. https://www.dintaifungusa.com/ Another popular restaurant in Taiwan is Yong Kang Beef Noodle, located in the Yong Kang Street area of Taipei.
 This restaurant is known for its delicious beef noodle soup, which is made with a rich, flavorful broth and tender beef.
 The restaurant also serves a variety of other dishes, including pork dumplings, fried rice, and stir-fried vegetables. https://www.yongkangbeefnoodle.com/ Finally, Fu Hang Dou Jiang is a popular breakfast spot in Taipei.
 This restaurant is known for its delicious soy milk and doujiang, or soy milk pudding.
-The restaurant also serves a variety of other breakfast dishes, including fried dough sticks, egg pancakes, and savory dumplings. https://www.fuhangdoujiang.com.tw/," said an expat in Taiwan.
+The restaurant also serves a variety of other breakfast dishes, including fried dough sticks, egg pancakes, and savory dumplings. https://www.fuhangdoujiang.com.tw/," remarked one expat living in Taiwan.

 Where will I buy groceries and do other shopping in Taiwan?